Tomas-Mas/NHLApp_v3/README.md

 Spring MVC app displaying data loaded from api (https://api.nhle.com) using [NHLDataLoader2](https://github.com/Tomas-Mas/NHLDataLoader_v2/) stored in Oracle.
 	<br>
-Apart from some small tweaks biggest change from v2 is the use of Spring boot, and use of Spring Security and Spring Session.
+Apart from some small tweaks biggest change from v2 is the use of Spring boot, Spring Security and Spring Session.

 # Technologies
 - Maven